beeva-juangomez/beeva-poc-ethereum-tokens/README.md

 Tokens are often issued to the public through a crowd sale called an initial coin offering (ICO).
 The creators of the token will issue the token to others in exchange for ether and sometimes bitcoin and other digital currencies.
 There have been many ICOs recently and in a short time they have completely changed the way projects are funded.
 There is no requirement that tokens must be well distributed, although if you are building a decentralized application ideally you want the tokens to be owned by as many people as possible.

+Example of real ICO:
+>The SNT ICO begins on Tuesday, the 20th of June, at 2PM GMT.
+10,000 SNT tokens will be created for every ETH sent to the fund, with a maximum amount of 12 million Swiss francs being the ceiling.

 ### What is Embark? <a name="what_is_embark"></a>

 >Embark is a framework that allows you to easily develop and deploy Decentralized Applications (DApps).
 Embark currently integrates with EVM blockchains (Ethereum), Decentralized Storages (IPFS), and Decentralized communication platforms (Whisper and Orbit).